grinfeld/jsonable/README.md

       // {"username":"Mike","nickname": "Honey", "class": "mypackage.User"}
     } catch (Exception ignore) {}

-Adapters
+**Adapters**

 This is the way to parse classes from 3rd party or if you don't want to use Jsonable annotations.
 Adapters is the way to define how to serialize class.
 There are 3 options:

-1. adding Adapter by specifying class and list of properties to be serialized.
+1. adding ParserAdapter by specifying class and list of properties to be serialized.
 In this case, Jsonable will search public methods with setter (starts with *set*) and getter (starts with *get* or *is*) and try to call them during the serialization process.

-2. adding SimpleBeanAdapter by specifying class of the POJO Bean.
+2. adding *SimpleBeanAdapter* by specifying class of the POJO Bean.
 We'll try to fill the Bean according to public getters and setters in the Bean

+3. register all classes under some package.
+All classes under specified package will be registered as *SimpleBeanAdapter*

-3. Custom adapter - implements *ParserAdapter* interface with your own logica
+4. Custom adapter - implements *ParserAdapter* interface with your own logic

 All adapters should be registered with the *ConfInfo*